 A real-life example

-Just consider, you have assigned a work to your friend.
+Just consider, you have assigned work to your friend.
 You told him that you will ask for the job update every day at 9 PM.
 But he himself cannot communicate with you to give the updates.
-In such a case, let me consider, you assigned a work to him 9 PM today.
+In such a case, let me consider, you assigned work to him at 9 PM today.
 He might have completed it at 11 PM.
 But he will sit idle till 9 PM the next day, as it is only you who can take the update of the work the next day.
-This is similar to USB interface.
+This is similar to the USB interface.

 But if he can communicate with you after the work is done at 11 PM, he will not sit idle.
 As he himself is giving you the update, by distracting you from the work, it is similar to PS2.